mfouesneau/pyphot/doc/photometry.rst

         \end{equation}

-where :math:`f_\lambda` is the wavelength dependent flux density of an object given in energy per unit time per unit area per unit wavelength.
+where :math:`f_\lambda` is the wavelength dependent flux density of an object given in energy per unit time, per unit collecting area, and per unit wavelength.

 Consequently, interpreting :math:`\lambda T(\lambda)` as a distribution leads to the statistical mean of the flux density, :math:`\overline{f_\lambda}`